Variable Recurring Payments (VRP) enable you to receive payments from customers on a recurring basis.

 - Define the mandate and consent parameters, and set up the mandate to be authorised.

-- Send your user through a mandate authorisation journey.
+- Send your user through a UI to authorise the mandate.

 - Receive status updates on the payment attempt, and receive funds.

-In sandbox you'll find the NatWest Sandbox provider (
+In this environment you'll find the NatWest Sandbox provider (

 ob-natwest-vrp-sandbox).
-To authorise a mandate on the NatWest authentication page, you can use customer number
+To authorise a mandate on the NatWest sandbox authentication page, you can use the following details:

 4 3 6.

-If you would like to test providing the optional
+If you want to test providing the optional

-Remitter object, it must one of the two accounts that are selectable during the authorisation flow for the provided NatWest Sandbox account.
-This means the sort code and account number should be either
+remitter object, remember that it has to be one of the two accounts that are selectable during the authorisation flow for the provided NatWest Sandbox account.
+This means the sort code and account numbers should be either

 12345602.
-That account will then be shown on the NatWest page after authorisation.
-Failure to supply valid account identifiers (ie: sort code and account number) will result in mandate creation failure.
+That account is then shown on the NatWest page after authorisation.
+If you don't provide valid account identifiers (sort code and account number), mandate creation fails.